salirafi/High-Resolution-Transmission-Spectroscopy-Analysis-of-HD-149026-b/README.md

 ## How to Use

-Basically, the code is a just-shift-and-enter-code, meaning the user can just simply run the code without changing or adjusting anything, with the following sequence:
+The code is a just-shift-and-enter-code, meaning the user can simply run the code without changing or adjusting anything, with the following sequence:
 1. Run `data_reduction_original.ipynb`.
 It will export the clean data (after SysRem) to `data/hdf5/`.
 2. Run `model_generation.ipynb`.
 It will export the model spectra to `models/`.
 3. Run `cross_correlation.ipynb` to see the resulting S/N maps.
 4. Run `pre_processing_2.ipynb` to retrieve and constrain the orbital and systemic velocity values.

 Of course, the parameter values (e.g., in the data reduction, model generation, or cross-correlation) are tunable and they can be changed by the user.